BTS of IIoT Revolution: The Storage Technology that Drives it

 Before we dive into the depths of storage technology and hardware, for the sake of context, let’s develop a clear idea of the data volumes generated by IoT.

-IIoT Big Data: Expected to Grow More Than 75 ZBs by 2025
+BTS of IIoT Big Data: Expected to Grow More Than 75 ZBs by 2025

 According to IDCs recent forecast, the number of connected devices (IoT) is expected to grow to 41.6 billion by 2025 and consequently generate approximately 79.4 zettabytes (ZBs) of data.